monishkumar7/ashby-applicant-experience/src/data/engineer-who-can-design.md

 Here’s an impromptu quote from Arjun in our company Slack of what it’s like to build a feature at Ashby:

+And a demo of one of these building blocks:

-**Give Engineers Ownership & Autonomy**
+#### Give Engineers Ownership & Autonomy

 We, as engineers, find clever ways to solve problems, which amplifies when we deeply understand the problem.
 Benji and I did our best work as engineers when we had a deep understanding of the end-user and the business and ownership over the solution.
 Our engineering culture reflects this experience: engineers own projects end-to-end, from speaking with users to writing product specs to UX design.
 These are skills that we often don’t get to practice as engineers, and, at Ashby, we provide mentorship to grow them and help from the team where you want it.

-**Put Effort into Diversity**
+#### Put Effort into Diversity

-Diverse teams drive innovation and better outcomes.
+Diverse teams [drive innovation and better outcomes](https://hbr.org/2016/11/why-diverse-teams-are-smarter).
 Having seen my mother and partner build their careers as minority women in non-diverse fields, I want to make sure Ashby creates opportunities for the next generation of engineers from underrepresented groups.
 Today, 26% of engineers at Ashby are from underrepresented groups.
 It’s not great, and we are taking conscious steps to improve, like sourcing diverse candidates, providing generous paid family leave, no leetcode interviews, and more.

-**Interview Process**
+### Interview Process

 At Ashby, our team and interview process want to help you show your best self.
 We’ll dive into past projects and simulate working together via pair programming, writing tech specs collaboratively, and talking through decisions (no leetcode or whiteboard exercises).
 Our interview process is three rounds:

 1. 30-minute introduction call (we demo Ashby!)